History of the All-Ireland Senior Hurling Championship: 1945–1948

-1949 to 1954 – Cork and Tipperary: the greatest rivalry
+1949–1954

 The Cork-Tipperary rivalry cemented itself as the preeminent rivalry in hurling during the 1950s, capturing the imaginations of the public and providing some classic games.
 For a county with such a proud hurling tradition Tipp had fallen on hard times by the late 1940s.
 Over the course of the previous twenty years the county had only won three All-Ireland titles.

 Tipperary's fortunes changed in 1949 when ‘the premier county’ broke Cork's stranglehold on the championship.
 Tipp later annexed the Munster title and qualified for the All-Ireland final.
 Laois provided the opposition on that occasion; however, the game turned into a rout.
 Tipp opened the floodgates and secured an easy 3–11 to 0–3 victory.

 In 1950 Tipperary were back in another All-Ireland final, this time with Kilkenny providing the opposition.
 The game was a dull affair; however, Tipp won the day by a single point.

 The Tipperary dominance continued in 1951 with ‘the premier county’ reaching a third consecutive championship decider.
 An up-and-coming Wexford team were the opponents and a high-scoring game ensued.
 Nicky Rackard’s artistry was no match for Tipperary’s defence and a 7-7 to 3-9 score line gave Tipp a third consecutive All-Ireland title.

 In 1952 Tipperary were again the favourites to retain the All-Ireland title, thus equaling the record of the nine – Cork’s seemingly unbeatable tally of four consecutive championships.
 A classic Munster final put an end to Tipp’s dream, as Cork were the ones who advanced to the All-Ireland final.
 Dublin provided the opposition; however, ‘the Rebels’ had an easy 2–14 to 0–7 victory.

 An impressive Munster final defeat of Tipperary in 1953 meant Cork went into the subsequent All-Ireland final as red-hot favourites.
 Galway were there to stop them from retaining the title, and one of the dirtiest championship deciders of all-time followed.
 Cork won the day by 3–3 to 0–8.

 In 1954 Cork got the better of Tipperary in another classic Munster final.
 The subsequent All-Ireland final saw the clash of Cork and Wexford.
 A record crowd of 84,000 people crammed into Croke Park, all anticipating a high-scoring game.
 The game was a close and tense affair, with Cork coming from four-points down to win by 1–9 to 1–6.
 It was a third consecutive All-Ireland title for Cork and a record eighth All-Ireland winners’ medal for Christy Ring.